wp-plugins/ultimate-member/readme.txt

 = Is Ultimate Member multi-site compatible? =

 Yes.
 Ultimate Member works great on both single site and multi-site WordPress installs.

-= Where can I get support? =

-If you need help with Ultimate Member the best place to ask for help is via the Ultimate Member community forum where you can get answers from the Ultimate Member team and other members.

-= Where can I report bugs? =

-If you have found a bug with Ultimate Member you can report it in the community forum or on the Ultimate Member GitHub repository

 = Does the plugin work with any WordPress theme? =